Any school acceptable to parents, as long as it is private

 Of the 147,836 students who appeared for their matriculation exams this year, only 23.9 percent were from government schools.
 The rest belonged to the private sector.

 Education department statistics show that there are over 4,000 government schools in the city.
 Even if 15 students from each school had appeared in the matriculation exams, the representation would have gone up to 40 percent.

 The alarming figure of 23.9 percent suggests that enrolment in government schools is at an all-time low.

 Moreover, the presence of ghost schools, teacher absenteeism and school truancy further compound the problem.

-and again, the print and electronic media have reported the closure of schools in conflict-hit areas including Qasba Colony, Manghopir and SITE due to ethnic violence.
+Time and again, the print and electronic media have reported the closure of schools in conflict-hit areas including Qasba Colony, Manghopir and SITE due to ethnic violence.